 Confidence is important.
-It has the potential to boost your career and get you through doorways that were previously unopened.
-But too much of it can quickly turn into arrogance or ignorance.
-So be sure to infuse it with some humility and always be open to learning new things.
-"Bottom line: If you don't know the answer to a question, don't pretend to be an expert," Reza Jafery of Casual Solutions LLC told Inc.
+It has the potential to boost your career and get you through doorways that were previously unopened, but too much of it can quickly turn into arrogance or ignorance.
+Infuse it with some humility and always be open to learning new things.
+"Bottom line: If you don't know the answer to a question, don't pretend to be an expert," Reza Jafery of Casual Solutions told Inc.

 We know millennials don't like answering their own phone, so it comes as little surprise to hear they aren't picking them up at work either.
 But if your job specifically requires you to do it, then answer it.
-Don't do what Meagan Nordmann's millennial employee did and "text a CEO to ask him to consider buying your product which you wrote as a string of emojis."
+Don't do what Meagan Nordmann's millennial employee did and "text a CEO to ask him to consider buying [the company's] product" via a string of emoji.

 As we mentioned earlier, being confident is a necessary skill in the workplace, but being too cool is something you can leave at the office door.
 "I've come across quite a few younger people with the notion that 'not caring' is somehow super cool," Louisa Levit, co-founder of Unexpected Ways and Reliable PSD, told Inc. "I think it's impossible to be successful with this outlook.
 In my companies, really caring and giving it my all is a huge part of what allowed them to grow and succeed."

 Not Being Able to Disconnect from Your Electronic Devices